serkanhelvacioglu/Bionformatics-Algorithms/README.md

 # Introduction

-This project includes the application of algorithms learned from the book "**Bioinformatics Algorithms An Active Learning Approach**" written by *Phillip Compeau* & *Pavel Pevzner*, and their solutions by coding the questions in the book.
+This project includes the implementation of algorithms learned from the book "**Bioinformatics Algorithms An Active Learning Approach**" written by *Phillip Compeau* & *Pavel Pevzner*, and their solutions by coding the questions in the book.

 **You can oppose this project with applications in different languages.**